angular/angular/aio/content/guide/component-styles.md

-## Appendix 2: Loading styles with relative URLs
+## Appendix: Loading with relative URLs

 It's common practice to split a component's code, HTML, and CSS into three separate files in the same directory: